 No one has been charged as a result of the investigation so far, but several explicit images of students have been recovered.
 Some of the images were posted on social media, and one student reportedly appeared topless on a live stream on Instagram.

-“We have seen an explosion of these cases at The Koffel Law Firm,” said attorney Brad Koffel.”
+“We have seen an explosion of these cases at Koffel Brininger Nesbitt,” said attorney Brad Koffel.”
 For 25 years I’ve been representing teens and young adults.
 Embedding cameras into cell phones has been an epochal event with serious negative consequences for kids who cannot see the logical results of their actions.”

 Virginia law states that underage teens caught sexting can be prosecuted under the state’s child pornography laws, a felony that comes with a sentence of at least five years.